leotao0608/coding-club-CCC/Algorithms/Greedy Algorithms.md

 	/*
 	 * count the number of times [false, true] occurs in diff
-	 * this is equivalent to the number of continous segments of trues
+	 * this is equivalent to the number of continuous segments of trues
 	 * that extra false at the beginning comes in handy here,
 	 * since if we didn't have it we've have to have an edge case for
 	 * the first segment that doesn't have a preceding false